Will Digital Printing Replace Screen Printing Signs? Prediction of the Future on the Sign Industry

 Many companies who used to be screen pressing have switched over to digital printing, but there are still numerous companies who do screen-print press, and as far as I can tell, it isn’t going away anytime soon, as was prognosticated by myself and other sign experts 5 years ago.

-Speed vs. Run Size in regards to Screen Printing Signs
+Speed vs. Run Size

-The Basics of Screen Printing Signs
+The Basics of Screen Printing

-The basic process involved in screen printing signs contains several steps.
-First, you need to start with a good frame with the right mesh fabric for the ink you’re printing with.
-If you are screen printing signs with UV inks, the mesh will be finer than when screen printing signs with lacquer-based inks, as the color particles are ground more finely.
-Using a “Newton Meter”, you check to make sure the screen has proper tensioning, usually around 18 to 22 N/cm, but sometimes higher.
+1) You need to start with a good frame with the right mesh fabric for the ink you’re printing with.
+If you are using UV inks, the mesh will be finer than with lacquer-based inks, as the color particles are ground more finely.
+Using a “Newton Meter”, you check to make sure the screen has proper tension, usually around 18 to 22 N/cm, but sometimes higher.